Graduate Teaching Assistant (GTA)

 TEACHING

-GTAs may be assigned to teach various types of classes (studio, lecture, online, etc.) and may be assigned as the lead instructor, co-teacher, or as a teaching assistant.
+GTAs may be assigned to teach various types of classes (studio, lecture, online, etc.) and may be assigned as the lead instructor, co-instructor, or as a teaching assistant.

 Workload for courses is calculated based on the average “time-on-task” per week for each course.
-Time-on-task includes time GTAs spend in class with students (“contact hours”), syllabus revision, preparation time, grading, meeting with students outside of class, and any other activities necessary to meet the course objectives.
-For the purposes of this document, all the outside of class activities listed above are referred to as prep time.
+Time-on-task includes time GTAs spend in class with students (“Contact Hours”), syllabus revision, preparation time, grading, meeting with students outside of class, and any other activities necessary to meet the course objectives.
+For the purposes of this policy, all outside-of-class activities listed above are referred to as “Prep Time”.

 Teaching Workload Formulas

-In general, one should think of “time-on-task” as an average across the semester, as different weeks may require more or less prep time.
-Average prep time is determined by the course type.
+In general, “time-on-task” is an average across the semester, as different weeks may require more or less Prep Time.
+Average Prep Time is determined by the course type.
 It is expected that certain types of courses, such as lecture and seminar courses, will require significant work outside of class for syllabus and assignment development, lecture preparation, and grading.
-Courses that are more practice/studio-oriented may require less prep time outside of class.
-Lab/workshop courses may require a blend of lecture and practice-based approaches, thus may require less prep time than a lecture course and more prep time than a studio/activity course.
+Courses that are more practice/studio-oriented may require less Prep Time outside of class.
+Lab/workshop courses may require a blend of lecture and practice-based approaches, thus may require less Prep Time than a lecture course and more Prep Time than a studio/activity course.

 Teaching Assistant (assisting another instructor)

-In practice, no one stand-alone course will be valued at more than 7.5 workload hours.
+Per this policy, no one stand-alone course assignment will be valued at more than 8 GTA workload hours..

 Teaching Workload Considerations

 Enrollment and Effect on Assigned Workload - For courses with fewer than 10 students, the assigned teaching workload for the course may be adjusted below the formula value of the class.
 Given the workload associated with preparing a class, regardless of the number of students enrolled, this will typically occur only with 3-credit hour courses.
 Similarly, classes with more than 35 students and without an assistant or co-instructor may be adjusted above the formula value of the course.
-Such adjustments are at the discretion of the Director based on the needs of the SOD.
-If a GTA anticipates either low or high enrollment, they should notify the Director early so that appropriate load adjustments can occur.
+Such adjustments are at the discretion of the SOD Director based on the needs of the SOD.
+If a GTA notices either low or high enrollment (per the class roster), they should notify the SOD Director early so that appropriate workload adjustments may occur or additional support may be allocated.

-Co-Teaching - For courses taught by multiple instructors, the load will typically be divided equally among the instructors.
-For example, a 3-credit course taught by 3 instructors would result in each instructor receiving 1/3 of the workload.
-This division is decided on a case-by-case basis between the Director and instructors based on instructor scheduling, the needs of the course, and the demands on faculty time.
+Co-Instructors - For courses taught by multiple instructors, the workload will typically be divided equally among the instructors.
+For example, a 3-credit course taught by three instructors would result in each instructor receiving 1/3 of the workload.
+This division is decided on a case-by-case basis between the SOD Director and instructors based on instructor scheduling, the needs of the course, and the demands on instructor time.

-“Meets With” Courses - The SOD occasionally schedules courses to meet with, sometimes referred to as stacked.
+“Meets With” Courses - The SOD occasionally schedules courses to “meet with” each other, sometimes referred to as “stacked” courses.
 If no additional prep time is required to accommodate the stacked courses, the instructor will be assigned the regular workload according to the formulas above.
 (Note: this may be adjusted to a lower or higher load depending on enrollment.
-See above section on Enrollment and Effect on Load.)
+See above section on Enrollment and Effect on Assigned Workload.)
+Alterations to the typical workload assignment for “meets with” courses may be made as needed at the discretion of the SOD Director.

 PRODUCTION

-Concert production is a significant component of the SOD’s educational mission and is part of the core curriculum for our majors.
+Concert production is a significant component of the SOD’s educational mission and is part of the core curriculum for our undergraduate majors.
 As such, GTA contributions to these endeavors are vital.
-GTAs may be assigned workload for serving as an assistant to the concert director (typically a fulltime faculty member) and/or as a rehearsal assistant for a specific choreographer/stager (typically a guest).
+GTAs may be assigned workload for serving as an assistant to the Concert Director (typically a fulltime faculty member) and/or as a Rehearsal Assistant for a specific choreographer/stager (typically a guest).

-Production assignments are typically concentrated in a specific part of the semester and may result in a short period of time where GTAs work over 20 hours per week.
-Keep in mind that the 20 hours per week should be the average across the academic year.
+Production assignments are typically concentrated in a specific part of the semester and may result in a short period of time where GTAs work more than 20 hours per week.
+(Note: the 20 workload hours per week should be considered as an average across the academic year.)

 Assistant to Concert Director